 For consumers, this means an average saving of up to €500 per year on household energy bills.
 Moreover, energy efficiency measures will create €55 billion in extra revenue for European companies.

-To make this possible, the EU has put in place regulations and directives, in particular as regards energy labelling and ecodesign for products.
+To make this possible, the EU has put in place regulations and directives, particularly for energy labelling and ecodesign for products.

 First introduced for a number of household appliances in 1994 and subsequently expanded from 2004 – with a comparative scale from A (most efficient) to G (least efficient) - the concept has been a key driver for helping consumers choose products which are more energy efficient, but it also encourages producers to innovate towards more energy efficient technologies.